Skip to content

 Tailwind, if you prefer

-Everything maps to utilities — the gradient and the long shadow lists go in arbitrary values:
+Everything maps to utilities.
+The gradient and the long shadow lists go in arbitrary values:

 <button